rizitis/SBKS/README.md

 ```

 Everything else you will find it in the script at zenity dialogs.
+A 10 minutes video is here how to install and run SBKS

 ### Info
 SBKS wont remove or upgrade older Linux kernel versions that allready exist in your system.